reshamas/reshamas.github.io/_posts/2018-10-28-fastai-week-1-classifying-camels-horses-and-elephants.md

 <img src="../assets/images/fl1_camels_class.png" width="95%" height="95%" style="padding:1px;border:thin solid black;"/>
 </p>

+### References
+- My work in progress is here:  https://github.com/reshamas/dl_fastai

+### Next Steps
 In retrospect, it is quite easy to tell the difference between camels and horses.
 Let's challenge the neural network with something more difficult to discern, even for a human...
-Perhaps classifying African and Asian elephants.
+Perhaps classifying African and Asian elephants...

 ---